Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Particle Flow

 Although most practical filters implement the mapping (\ref{eq:mapping}) in terms of discrete Bayesian updates, there should be no objection to the general idea of considering the map $\mathcal{T}$ as a transform continuous in time within $t_{k-1}<t\le t_{k}$.
 This idea establishes the basis for the particle flow filters.

-\section{Particle flow}
+\section{Particle Flow}

 This section aims to present a brief overview on the particle flow methods, to discuss their principles, and to set the background for the introduction of the stochastic particle flow.
-The key idea of the particle flow is to transform a set of probability masses on a state space in a smooth way, in order to express a filtering entity, usually an estimate.
+The key idea of the particle flow is to transfer a set of probability masses by an operation that transports the prior probability measure onto the posterior measure.
+This operation realizes the measurement update smoothly in order to express a filtering entity, usually an estimate.
 The mechanism implied is, therefore, a filtering algorithm that avoids the need to perform a Bayesian measurement update explicitly.

 Given a set of particles $\left\{ \mathrm{x}^{(i)}\left(\lambda\right)\in\mathbb{R}^{n_{x}}:\,i=1,\,\dots,\,N\right\} $ dependent on a continuous pseudo-time variable $\lambda\in\left[0,1\right]$, where $n_{x}$ is the number of dimensions of the state space, and such that $\mathrm{x}_{\vphantom{k}}^{(i)}\left(0\right)=\mathrm{x}_{k-1}^{(i)}$ and $\mathrm{x}_{\vphantom{k}}^{(i)}\left(1\right)=\mathrm{x}_{k}^{(i)}$, the transformation of the particles is accomplished by solving through $0<\lambda\le1$ an ordinary differential equation (ODE) referred to as the flow equation